-The Company operates in Canada, Vietnam, Malaysia, Australia and the Philippines.
+The Group operates in Canada, Vietnam, Malaysia, Australia, New Zealand and the Philippines.
 The functional and reporting currency of the parent company is the US dollar.
-The functional currency of significant subsidiaries is also in US dollars.
-The subsidiaries transact in a variety of currencies but primarily in the US dollar, Vietnamese dong and Malaysian ringgit.
+The functional currency of significant subsidiaries is also US dollars.
+The subsidiaries transact in a variety of currencies but primarily in the US dollar, Canadian dollar, Vietnamese dong and Malaysian ringgit.

 The most significant transaction exposure arises in the parent Company in Canada.
-The balance sheet of the Parent Company includes US and Canadian dollar cash and cash equivalents and Convertible Note liabilities in Canadian dollars.
-The Parent Company is required to revalue the US dollar equivalent of the Canadian dollar cash and cash equivalents and liability at each period end.
-Foreign exchange gains and losses from these revaluations are recorded in the statement of comprehensive income (loss).
+The statement of financial position of the parent Company includes US and Canadian dollar cash and cash equivalents, gold-linked notes and convertible notes in Canadian dollars.
+The parent Company is required to revalue the US dollar equivalent of the Canadian dollar cash and cash equivalents and liability at each period end.
+Foreign exchange gains and losses from these revaluations are recorded in the consolidated statement of comprehensive income.